ScottMorse/PyMusician/README.md

 ## Hard Pitch

-If a Note object's octave value has been set, then the object has a property at `self.hard_pitch` that represents a concrete pitch value for the note represented by an integer.  **C0** is used as the basis, having a `hard_pitch` of 0, and `hard_pitch` values rise or fall by the half step from there.
+If a Note object's <a href="#octave">octave</a> value has been set, then the object has a property at `self.hard_pitch` that represents a concrete pitch value for the note represented by an integer.  **C0** is used as the basis, having a `hard_pitch` of 0, and `hard_pitch` values rise or fall by the half step from there.

 If no `octave` has been set, returns None.